opennikish/py-tcp-echo-server/README.md

 Asynchronous TCP echo-server built on top of the python asyncio.
 Does not have any dependencies.

-> Note: Use can use `ncat -e /bin/cat -k -l 8888` but if it's not available for you by some reason, or you want to add some more functionality (by modifying this source code) you can use this one.
+> Note: You can use `ncat -e /bin/cat -k -l 8888` but if it's not available for you by some reason, or you want to add some more functionality (by modifying this source code) you can use this one.

 #### Usage